mckn-larp/history/1-Sabbat/README.md

 ## Final Thought

-Knoxville is not just another battleground—it is **holy ground**, a sacred flame struggling against an ocean of corruption and despair.
+Knoxville is not just another battleground—it is the **front line**, a flame struggling against an ocean of corruption and despair.

 You are not an observer.
 You are a weapon.